strategy

 You don't need a 50-page whitepaper to start.
 You need a checklist of non-negotiables.
 If you can't check these five boxes, you are building on sand.

-• Cost Management (Budgets as Code).
+- Cost Management (Budgets as Code).
 Budgets shouldn't be an afterthought.
 Every subscription vending event should deploy a default budget alert configured as code.
 If you can't see the spend, you can't control it.

+Minimum BarPolicy as Code is the only documentation that matters.
 If it's not in Azure Policy, it's just a suggestion.
 Documentation rots; policy enforces.